How to choose an editor for your writing project

 2. Do they offer the editing service you need?

 Did you know there are three distinct stages of the editing process?
-Substantive editing (also called developmental editing) shapes and improves content and structure.
+Substantive editing (also called developmental editing or structural editing) shapes and improves content and structure.
 It’s the first step of the process and is important for ensuring your writing aligns with your intended audience and purpose.
-Copyediting smooths and corrects text, considering every line in detail.
+Copyediting (also called line editing) smooths and corrects text, considering every line in detail.
 Proofreading is the final stage, which involves perfecting presentation and checking for errors.

 While some editors offer all three services, most focus on one or two.
 Once you’ve found a specialist editor, ensure they provide the service you need before you start working together.